How to Extract FLV Metadata Using GroupDocs.Metadata in Java

 Direct Download

-Alternatively, you can download the latest version directly from GroupDocs.Metadata for Java releases.
+If you prefer manual installation, grab the latest JAR from the official release page: GroupDocs.Metadata for Java releases.

 import com.groupdocs.metadata.Metadata;